Near Inveraray, Argyll

 Bathroom with bath, separate shower, WC and wash basin.

 - Linen (Single Bed)

 - Sets of towels

 - Travel Cot

 Bed linen and towels are INCLUDED.
 Electricity is INCLUDED.
-Heating is by oil central heating (first £30 INCLUDED with any additional payable at the end of your stay).
+Heating is by oil central heating (first £30 INCLUDED with any additional payable at the end of your stay) and wood-burning stove (starter pack of logs INCLUDED).
 A maximum of 2 dogs are welcome at an additional charge (1 medium or 2 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).

 - 2 Week Discount (£100)

 - Save 15% - Whit Week 2017 From 27/05/2017 to 02/06/2017